EhsanAlahi/Masked_Faces/README.md

      `-points 11` for PascalVOC 2007 (uncomment `difficult` in voc.data)
      `-points 0` (AUC) for ImageNet, PascalVOC 2010-2012, your custom dataset
 # Improvements
 As you can see the mAP for masked class is less from un-masked.
 This is because of the non-uniform distribution of data.
-This can be improved by incresing the number of images containing un-masked faces.
+This can be improved by incresing the number of images containing unmasked faces.
 # Testing
 You can test the model using this (https://drive.google.com/file/d/1-GsG5gZiyDzCrNnWt6RnllFnIbjjLN0y/view?usp=sharing) weight file.
 You can use darkent test or demo command for running detections on both images or videos respectively.
 # Images